Hampton Roads Conference: Overtures for peace

 In 1864, pressure mounted for both sides to seek a peace settlement to end the long and devastating Civil War.
 Several people had sought to broker a North–South peace treaty in 1864.
 Francis Preston Blair, a personal friend of both Abraham Lincoln and Jefferson Davis, had unsuccessfully encouraged Lincoln to make a diplomatic visit to Richmond.
-Blair had advocated to Lincoln that the war could be brought to a close by having the two opposing sections of the nation stand down in their conflict, and reunite on grounds of the Monroe Doctrine in attacking the French-installed Emperor Maximilian in Mexico.
+Blair had advocated to Lincoln that the war could be brought to a close by having the two opposing sections of the nation stand down in their conflict, and reunite on grounds of the Monroe Doctrine in attacking the French-installed Emperor Maximilian I of Mexico.
 Lincoln asked Blair to wait until Savannah had been captured.

 South

 Davis was pressed for options as the Confederacy faced collapse and defeat.
-Peace movements in the South had been active since the beginning of the war, and intensified in 1864.
+Peace movements in the South had been active since the beginning of the war and intensified in 1864 in the face of widespread shortages of food, medicine, and other goods.

 Alexander Stephens

 Alexander H. Stephens, Vice President of the Confederate States, had by 1863 become an active advocate for ending the war.
-Stephens had almost begun negotiations with Lincoln in July 1863, but his efforts were thwarted after Confederate defeat in the Battle of Gettysburg.
-By 1864, Stephens was an outright dissident against the power of Davis's CSA government, and was invited by General William T. Sherman to discuss independent peace negotiations between the State of Georgia and the federal Union.
+Stephens came close to negotiations with Lincoln in July 1863 as the South achieved several military victories, but his efforts were thwarted by the defeat at Gettysburg.
+By 1864, Stephens had thoroughly lost faith in Davis's leadership, and accepted an invitation by General William T. Sherman to discuss independent peace negotiations between the State of Georgia and the federal Union.

-Stephens addressed the Confederate States Senate as its nominal presiding officer in Richmond on January 6, 1865, urging peace talks with the North.
-Some Confederate legislators agreed with Stephens and began to agitate for negotiations.
+Stephens addressed the Confederate States Senate as its nominal presiding officer in Richmond on January 6, 1865, requesting approval to open formal negotiations with the United States government.
+Though most of the Senate remained committed to the war effort, a number of senators made it known that they supported Stephens.

 John Campbell

 John Campbell, another of the peace commissioners, had also opposed secession.
-Campbell served earlier on the Supreme Court of the United States from 1853 to 1861, but began to consider resignation after Lincoln's first inaugural address in March 1861.
+Campbell served earlier on the Supreme Court of the United States from 1853 to 1861, but began to consider resignation after Abraham Lincoln's first inaugural address in March 1861.
 He stayed on for the spring term of 1861 and supported the Corwin Amendment to protect slavery from federal intervention.